contentful/forma-36/MIGRATION.md

 </Form>;
 ```

-#### How to migrate your form components
+#### How to migrate your Form components

-To migrate your v3 `Form` component to the version 4 you can simply run the [codemod](https://github.com/contentful/forma-36/tree/forma-v4/packages/forma-36-codemod) that we prepared for this occasion, like:
+To migrate your `Form` component to v4, run the following [codemod](https://github.com/contentful/forma-36/tree/forma-v4/packages/forma-36-codemod):

 `npx @contentful/f36-codemod`

-What codemod will do for you, and what you can do yourself manually if you decide to do so, is:

-it transforms:
+When running the codemod, the following changes occur:

 ```tsx static=true
 import { Form } from '@contentful/forma-36-react-components';